 About the Museum

-The museum is open year-round***, every day except Thanksgiving, Christmas and New Year’s Day, and in January for several weeks as we close to paint and prepare the museum for the upcoming season.
-Presentations are offered every half-hour from 10:00 am to 4:30 pm, with extended hours in July, August and October.
+The museum is open year-round, every day except Thanksgiving, Christmas, New Year’s Day, and in January for several weeks as we close to paint and prepare the museum for the upcoming season.
+Presentations are offered every half-hour from 10:00AM to 4:30PM, with extended hours in July, August, and October.
 Plan to allow at least one hour for your visit.
 For our international visitors, we offer our main presentation in French, German, Japanese, Spanish, Italian, Russian, Mandarin, and Cantonese by request.

 - The museum presentation depicts tragic history, including a tableau of the Devil, the pressing of Giles Corey, and hanging of George Burroughs.
 These tableaux may not be suitable for all audiences.